Pressurebox Pro - FAQ, User Guide and Troubleshooting

 - The battery life is shorter than expected

+- Check the power and lid: Ensure that you are using the product in on-mode, and that you have closed the lid as instructed.
 Close the lid firmly, but use no excessive force, as pressure containers can become harder to open over time.
 The position where the logo on the lid aligns with the transparent window on the cylinder provides optimal airtightness.
-If you need easier opening, you can generally close it 1–2 cm less than this point, and it will still be very airtight.
+(Tip: To ensure easy opening, it is often better for new products to be closed 1–2 cm looser than this point.
+It will still remain very airtight.)

-If this does not help, remove the lid, place it upside down, and use a screwdriver or a similar non-sharp object to firmly press the valve located directly below the deflate button from underneath, so that the deflate button is pushed upward.
+- Test the deflate button: Ensure that the deflate button is not stuck open.
+Press the deflate button several times to make sure it moves freely.
+If this does not help, remove the lid, place it upside down, and use a screwdriver or a similar non-sharp object to firmly press the valve (located directly below the deflate button) from underneath so that the deflate button is pushed upward.
+This should ensure that the deflate valve is not stuck open.

 For any electronics-related issues, please try the following steps:

-2. Disconnect the device from the charging cable before attempting to use it.
+- Disconnect from charger: Disconnect the device from the charging cable before attempting to use it.

-3. If you are attempting to switch pressure mode, ensure that the power switch is turned on.
+- Check the power switch: If you are attempting to switch pressure mode, ensure that the power switch is turned on.

-4. If the issue persists, please record a short video showing the problem so we can better understand the issue and assist you further.
+Record a video: If the issue persists, please record a short video showing the problem so we can better understand the issue and assist you further.

 Situation: The balls are too hard

-Solution: Since the pressure inside the Pressurebox is higher than the internal pressure of tennis and padel balls, the balls may become too hard if left in the box for an extended period.
+- Understand the cause: Since the pressure inside the Pressurebox is higher than the internal pressure of tennis and padel balls, the balls may become too hard if left in the box for an extended period.

 Situation: The balls are not hard enough